0x00badcode/3D-printer-instruction-manual/README.md

 G1 Z1.0 F3000 ; move z up little to prevent scratching of surface
 ```

+6. download the other file in this repository called [sideswingerX2.curaprofile](sideswingerX2.curaprofile)

+7. in the "preference" tab, navigate to the "profile" page and click "import" at the top right corner, select the file you just downloaded

-5. Go to "File" and select "Open File" to load a 3D file for printing.
+8. Go to "File" and select "Open File" to load a 3D file for printing.
 The supported file formats include STL, OBJ, X3D, 3MF, as well as image formats like BMP, GIF, JPG, and PNG.

-6. Once the file is loaded, it will appear in the editor.
+9. Once the file is loaded, it will appear in the editor.
 Use the sidebar options to resize, rotate, and position the object on the printing bed.
 The editor will indicate if the object is out of bounds.

-7. After positioning the object, access the settings in the top right corner.
+10. After positioning the object, access the settings in the top right corner.
 Configure the infill density (the degree of filling in the piece; lower values result in faster but less sturdy prints, while 20% is suitable for regular pieces), and enable supports if necessary.
 For further customization, click on "Custom."

+11. Make sure the printer profile you applied is the one you downloaded earlier called **'sideswingerX2'**

-8. Click on "Slice" to process the model.
+11. Click on "Slice" to process the model.
 The software will provide information about the estimated printing time and filament usage.
 If you are satisfied with the settings, click "Save to Disk" and save the file in .gcode format.
 You can save it to your USB drive or use the mounted USB drive on the printer itself.
 </br>
 </br>
 </br>